Key takeaways

 Conditions treated by Flonase and Nasacort

-Flonase and Nasacort are used to treat symptoms of nasal allergy.
-Both drugs can be used for seasonal or perennial allergy symptoms.
-Flonase and Nasacort can also be used off-label for several conditions like nasal polyps and chronic or viral rhinosinusitis (or bacterial rhinosinusitis in addition to antibiotics).
+Flonase and Nasacort are used to treat nasal congestion, sneezing, and runny nose caused by seasonal or year-round allergies.
+Flonase and Nasacort can also be used off-label to treat conditions like nasal polyps and sinusitis.

 Is Flonase or Nasacort more effective?